 - Political Opinion

-- Membership of social groups.
+- Membership in a particular social group.

 There is no fee to apply for your first EAD if you have a pending asylum application or if you have been granted asylum.
 To apply, you must fill out an I-765, Application for Employment Authorization form.